-It is also interesting to compare what teams are popular in 2020 as opposed to 2015, when generations 6 to 8 were not available at the time.
+It is also interesting to compare what teams are popular in 2020 as opposed to 2015, when generations 6 to 8 were not yet available.
 In figure 3 we create a network graph for the highly ranked players from 2015.
 From this figure we once again see that highly ranked players have more clearly defined communities than average tier players.

 One interesting observation is that even though Clefable and Excadrill were both available in 2015, they were not pivotal choices for team building, like we see in 2020.
 This indicates to us how the metagame was shifted over time.